hasannkhann07/React-app/README.md

         }
     }
 }
+'''
-🔑 Key Takeaways
+Key Takeaways

-CI/CD is more than automation—it connects code, containers, networking, and infrastructure
+CI/CD connects code, containers, networking, and infrastructure

-Integrating security and code quality early in the pipeline ensures safer deployments
+Security and code quality checks can be integrated early in the pipeline

 Branch-specific pipelines improve efficiency and reduce deployment risks

-Cloud deployments provide real-world experience with AWS, Kubernetes, and Jenkins
+Cloud deployment on AWS provides real-world experience with Kubernetes, Docker, and Jenkins

-📖 Contributing
+Contributing

-Contributions are welcome!
+Contributions are welcome.
 You can:

 Improve security scanning